-Foundation year: The Foundation Year provides you with the skills and knowledge required to succeed on the subsequent years of the course.
-You will acquire a broad foundation in psychology, by taking two psychology focused modules.
-You will also take a module in academic skills and will select from a list of optional modules taught within the broader university.
-These modules will equip you with the skills necessary to excel at University.
-The goal of the Foundation Year is to provide you with basic core knowledge suitable for your chosen pathway and the confidence of transitioning to Higher Education Part 1: Introduces you to the British Psychological Society core areas, including Psychological Research Methods, and aims to build your understanding the ways in which the various core topics in psychology interrelate.
-In addition to compulsory modules, you will choose one optional module.
+Part I Introduces you to the British Psychological Society core areas, including - Psychological Research Methods, and aims to build your understanding of the ways in which the various core topics in psychology interrelate.
+You will also take a specialist neuroscience module.
 Part 2: Provides you with an in-depth level of knowledge and understanding of the BPS core areas, and focused training in developing practical skills such as conducting experiments, collecting and analysing data, observation techniques, interview skills and psychometric testing.
-Placement/Study abroad year: All students complete a compulsory placement in Part 2, and there are additional opportunities for a further optional placement within the programme.
-Students can study abroad in semester 2 of Part 2 or can visit our campus in Malaysia for either semester of Part 2.
-Part 3: Gives you the opportunity to apply your knowledge to more specialist areas, offering you a wide choice of Part 3 optional modules led by experts in those fields.
-You will also design and implement your own research project.
+Further specialist training in neuroscience is also provided Placement/Study abroad year: All students complete a compulsory placement in Part 2, and there are additional opportunities for a further optional placement within the programme.
+Students can visit our campus in Malaysia for Semester 1 Part 3: Gives you the opportunity to apply your knowledge to more specialist areas, offering you a wide choice of Part 3 optional modules led by experts in those fields.
+You will also design and implement your own research project in the field of neuroscience.

-Programme Learning Outcomes - BSc Psychology with Foundation
+Programme Learning Outcomes - BSc Psychology with Neuroscience